ShadjaDevs/shadja/README.md

 This app has been set up according to [digitalocean's setup guide for Flask and Nginx](https://www.digitalocean.com/community/tutorials/how-to-serve-flask-applications-with-gunicorn-and-nginx-on-ubuntu-18-04).
 This decision was made to get quickly started with development on a VM, but in future we might move to a app service like DigitalOcean's Apps.

+The app lives in the VM at `/home/ubuntu/src/shadja`.
+To get access to `ubuntu` user on VM, ask in #infra.

 The `nginx` server is set up to serve `shadja.py`'s `app` object.
 So follow any Flask development model, but let the `app` object in `shadja.py` be the app.